richardaspinall/poker-react-node/backend/README.md

     "chalk": "^4.1.0", // colors for logging (using specifically version 4 for typescript) "cors": "^2.8.5", // allows for frontend to make requests to different servers other than the original server hosting the app
     "debug": "^4.3.4", // for debug logging
-    "eslint": "^8.57.0", // linting typescript
+    "ejs": "^3.1.10", // for generating files using embeded js (generating handlers specificly) "eslint": "^8.57.0", // linting typescript
     "eslint-plugin-import": "^2.29.1", // linting typescript (plugin support like no default exports) "jest": "^29.7.0", // testing framework